 Students are responsible for knowing the following:

-The right to dissent is essential to academic freedom and scholarly pursuits.
-Protest against a particular position, action or situation is permitted as long as the protest activity does not restrict the freedom of thought or movement of others who hold different views.
+The rights to demonstration and dissent are essential to academic freedom and scholarly pursuits.
+Demonstrations against or in favor of a particular position, action or situation are permitted as long as the activity does not restrict others’ movement or access to campus activities.
 Occidental College is an institution guided by a deep conviction of the worth and dignity of the advancement of knowledge.
 It encourages the free pursuit of learning and makes every reasonable effort to foster honest academic conduct.
 It respects and defends free inquiry by its constituents while expecting that in the exchange of criticism and ideas, all will show due respect for the opinions of others.

 Occidental College imposes on students, faculty members, administrators, and trustees an obligation to respect the dignity of others, to acknowledge their right to express differing opinions, and to foster and defend intellectual honesty, freedom of inquiry and instruction, and free expression both on and off campus.
-When speaking or acting as a private person, members of the Occidental College community shall not create the impression that she/he speaks or acts for the College.
-The expression of student dissent and the attempt to produce change may not be carried out in ways that injure individuals, or damage institutional facilities, or disrupt the operations of the College.
-Speakers on campus must not only be protected from violence, but also be given an opportunity to be heard.
-Students who seek to call attention to grievances must not do so in ways that impedes the functions of the institution.
+When speaking or acting as a private person, members of the Occidental College community must actively dispel any impression that they speak or act for the College or any of its departments or units.
+The expression of student dissent and the attempt to produce change may not be carried out in ways that injure individuals, damage institutional facilities, or disrupt the operations of the College.
+Speakers on campus must not only be protected from violence and harassment, but also be given an opportunity to be heard.
+Students who seek to call attention to grievances must not do so in ways that impede the educational or other activities of the institution.

 Demonstrations

 As noted, Occidental College respects the rights of free speech and peaceable assembly and supports their exercise as integral to academic freedom and scholarly pursuits.
-However, when the exercise of speech and assembly becomes disruptive or non-peaceable, and infringes upon the rights of others, threatens property or public safety, or the conduct of business of Occidental College, the College will act according to this policy.
-Occidental has instituted procedures for presenting and peaceably resolving disagreements about policies.
-Officials at Occidental are willing to examine, discuss, and explain institutional policies to any member of the Occidental College community.
-Nevertheless, participation in a demonstration that is materially disruptive and non-peaceful or involves the substantial disorder or invasion of the rights of others on the property of Occidental College is prohibited.
-Determination of when a demonstration or action is non-peaceful or disruptive may be difficult, but Occidental College subscribes to the general guidelines listed below.
+However, when the exercise of speech and assembly becomes disruptive or non-peaceable, infringes on the rights of others, threatens property or public safety, or impedes the conduct of business of Occidental College, the College will act according to this policy.
+The College has instituted procedures for presenting and peaceably resolving disagreements about policies.
+Officials at Occidental College are willing to examine, discuss, and explain institutional policies to any member of the College community.
+Nevertheless, participation in a demonstration that is materially disruptive, non-peaceful, or involves the substantial disorder or invasion of the rights of others on the property of Occidental College is prohibited.
+In determining whether a demonstration or action meets any of these criteria, Occidental College follows the general guidelines listed below.

 1. Non-peaceful actions or demonstrations are those that endanger or injure, or threaten to endanger or injure, any person, or that damage or threaten to damage property.